An expat guide to healthcare and health insurance in Hong Kong

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Hong Kong and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Hong Kong?

-The best health insurance in Hong Kong for another expat might not be the best for you as everyone has different needs and expectations.
+The best health insurance in Hong Kong for one expat might not be the best for you as everyone has different needs and expectations.